 Business, the Deep Web and the Dark Web.
-How to find job and work related information online by alternative ways.
-Not all of the most useful business or corporate information located on the Internet can be found via traditional and well-known search engines like Google, Bing and Yahoo.
+How to find a job and work-related information online in alternative ways.
+Not all of the most useful business or corporate information located on the Internet can be found via traditional and well-known search engines like Google, Bing, and Yahoo.
 Searching online via these “Surface Web” search sites – indexing what is commonly called the “Surface Web”, “Visible Web” or the “Indexed Web”.
-Searching these indexing sites will of course provide you with a wealth of information, but not all of it will be useful or of the highest quality.
+Searching these indexing sites will, of course, provide you with a wealth of information, but not all of it will be useful or of the highest quality.
 If you haven’t heard about the “Deep Web” it’s now time to learn more about it.
-We will provide you our reader with more and more information in coming posts.
+We will provide you our reader with more and more information in the coming posts.
 This information will not be for business people but also university students or academic learners and researchers who need to understand how to really search the whole web.

 Business, the Deep Web – the Invisible Web

 The World Wide Web (WWW) is a superb resource, but it doesn’t contain all the information that you can find of online resources.
 Don’t limit your search to what is on the Internet, and don’t expect traditional search engines to find everything that is on the Web.
 As a matter of fact Google, Bing and Yahoo Search only list between 1% – 5% of what is to be found via online search (nobody really knows the exact percentage), so business people and business information searchers and researchers need to start learning more about alternative ways.
 And the alternative is what we call “the Deep Web”.
 Some researchers call this available information the “invisible Web” – however, the name we prefer to us is another name – namely, the “Deep Web”.
 This major part of the web information (i.e, the 95% to 99% estimation) includes certain file formats, the information contained in databases, and pages omitted from traditional search engines.

 Business, the Dark Web and Darknets